titoshadow/pgmodeler/README.md

 Please, let me know how the pgModeler is working on your system!
 Help to improve this project, give your feedback about the software or report any bug at [Issues](https://github.com/pgmodeler/pgmodeler/issues) page.
 Additionaly, follow the pgModeler profile on [Facebook](https://www.facebook.com/pgmodeler) or [Twitter](https://twitter.com/pgmodeler) and be up-to-date with new features, fixes and releases.

+This fork is intended to improve the Spanish translation.

 Licensing
 ---------